 c.
 While developing the automation, the “Name” and “Description” can be entered through the “Project Settings” wizard in the UiPath Studio as shown below.

-At the first run, pre-built automation should display a “Startup Info” screen that suggests to users what to expect from this automation, mentions any pre-requisites before running the automation, and provides instructions for use.
+At the first run, the ready-to-go automation should display a “Startup Info” screen that suggests to users what to expect from this automation, mentions any pre-requisites before running the automation, and provides instructions for use.

 - Some attended automation processes run in the same way for everybody i.e. when the user clicks Start in the Assistant, the pre-defined steps are carried out without any variations.
 But in other cases, the way a process runs depends on parameters that are unique for the user or the context, such as email address, location of the folder, or a message string.
 In such cases, the process should be built by the developer in UiPath Studio with arguments or customizable input fields.

-- The configuration details that do not generally change for the users on a machine where pre-built automation runs e.g. Email server, Port, File Path, etc. should be available as arguments to Assistant in the “Show Process Details” screen.
+- The configuration details that do not generally change for the users on a machine where the ready-to-go automation runs e.g. Email server, Port, File Path, etc. should be available as arguments to Assistant in the “Show Process Details” screen.

 - Passwords or sensitive information should not be exposed or recorded by the workflow.

-The interim status of execution of pre-built automation should be conveyed on the screen through callouts, auto-closing message box or panels at the corner of the screen.
-This window should stay on top of the screen while automation is in progress.
+The interim status of execution of the ready-to-go automation should be conveyed on the screen through callouts, auto-closing message box or panels at the corner of the screen.
+This window should stay on top of the screen while the automation is in progress.
 It should provide short update messages or a Progress Bar to the user interacting with the Assistant.